 - Heat a comal or a cast iron pan over high heat.
-Roast ingredients turning them frequently until cooked and charred.
-Start with tomatoes, then add onions and last add chilies and garlic (read note 1)
+Roast first the tomatoes, then chilies and onions turning them frequently until cooked and charred.

-- In a molcajete or mortar add first the garlic, chilies, and one teaspoon of salt.
-Grind until mixture is almost paste-like.
+- In a molcajete or mortar add first the garlic and one teaspoon of salt.
+Grind you'll have a paste.

-- Add onions and crush them until combined with the paste.
+- Add chilies and onions.
+Crush them until combined with the paste.